 With the older Frankoma pieces being hard to find and priced quite high, listing in the $1,000-$5,000 range per piece when sold by a knowledgeable dealer, the more recent Frankoma works have garnered some interest during the past few years.
 The dusty treasures once ignored by pottery shoppers have taken on a new light as collectors make a place for them in their homes.

 Frankoma Pottery in the Home

 In their frequently asked questions section, the site assures readers that food and Frankoma do indeed mix well.
-They caution against serving food on imported pottery low-fired with brightly colored glazes, but state that Frank was always diligent in making sure Frankoma pottery was safe for use.
+They caution against serving food on imported pottery low-fired with brightly colored glazes, but state that the founder of the company was always diligent in making sure Frankoma pottery was safe for use.

 More on Frankoma

 For a transportable guide to take along on shopping trips, collectors recommend Frankoma Pottery - 1933 through 1990 by Gary Schaum.
 This comprehensive reference book shows virtually every piece of Frankoma produced since the factory's birth, lists all glazes with dates of production and provides estimated values as well.